skip to Main Content

 Members Are Critical to Our Mission

 When you donate, you directly support our mission to protect, preserve, and restore Washington’s waters through advocacy, policy reform, public interest litigation, and education.
 Combining these tactics, we work to ensure the equitable and sustainable management of our most precious resource: water.
 Our vision for the future is that Washington State will have clean and abundant waters to support healthy communities, thriving ecosystems, and climate resilience.
-Thank you for helping us make this vision a reality
+Thank you for helping us make this vision a reality!

 Your gift of $50 or more makes you a member.